drangara/MFIX-Exa/docs/source_docs/getting_started/hpc/Delta.rst

 .. warning::

-   There is a known and, thus far, unresolved issue when building with GPU and hypre support.
+   There is a known and, thus far, unresolved issue when building with cmake for GPU and hypre support.

 If this is your first time building MFIX-Exa on Delta, please review the general notes below and `Basics`_ section first.